Baratza Forte Grinder AP vs Baratza Forte BG Comparison Table

 A beautiful blend of form and function, featuring well-implemented technology.

 Are you a “power coffee drinker,” who’s looking for a prosumer grinder that can keep pace with your habit?
-Or maybe you're a small business owner looking to give yourself a competitive advantage by offering specialty coffee drinks?
+Or maybe you’re a small business owner looking to give yourself a competitive advantage by offering specialty coffee drinks.

 If you answered yes to either of those questions, then you’re going to love our Baratza Forte AP vs BG comparison review.

 Second, unless you fall into one of the two groups described above (power drinker or small business owner), these grinders are almost certain to be overkill.
-They’re fantastic machines, but there’s little point in paying for capacity you don’t need.
+They’re fantastic machines, but there’s little point in paying for the capacity you don’t need.
 So if you’re a casual coffee drinker, then you’re going to be better off looking at some other grinder in most cases.

 Having said that, let’s jump right in and take a closer look at these two models!